 - Hien Quan Phet Festival

-Each year, from the 12th to 13th days of the first month of lunar year, young men of Hien Quan commune, Tam Nong district, Phu Tho province come gather for a big match which is called Phet Capture Festival of Hien Quan.
+Each year, from the 12th to 13th days of the first month of the lunar year, young men of Hien Quan commune, Tam Nong district, Phu Tho province come to gather for a big match which is called Phet Capture Festival of Hien Quan.
 This festival originally is dedicated to female general Thieu Hoa who jointed the resistance of Trung sisters.
-The festival has four parts unlike common festivals which only have two.
-First is palanquin procession, second is ceremonial ritual, next is parade and last is Phet capture.
+The festival has four parts, unlike common festivals which only have two.
+First is palanquin procession, second is a ceremonial ritual, next is the parade and last is Phet capture.

 There are two kinds of balls: 3 balls called Phet and 3 balls called Chui.
-Both balls are made of bamboo and painted with bright red color.
+Both balls are made of bamboo and painted with bright red colour.
 Phet is bigger and most valuable.
-Before the match begin, the host of the festival will do a small ritual to bring the first ball to a flat and wide empty field.
+Before the match begins, the host of the festival will do a small ritual to bring the first ball to a flat and wide empty field.
 The host and the ball are protected by the players until the host leaves.
-Phet is like a Snitch ball in Quidditch match, game ends when one man catches it.
-Hundred men of Hien Quan literally have to wrestle to catch, steal, and carry the ball to the finish line.
-The people believe that catching Phet or Chui balls in the beginning of lunar new year will bring lucks to the winners and his families throughout that year.
+Phet is like a Snitch ball in Quidditch match, the game ends when one man catches it.
+A hundred men of Hien Quan literally have to wrestle to catch, steal, and carry the ball to the finish line.
+The people believe that catching Phet or Chui balls at the beginning of the lunar new year will bring lucks to the winners and his families throughout that year.
 When one ball is caught and brought over the finish flag, another will be thrown out and it continues until each ball has its own owner.

-The game Phet Capture has made the festival of Hien Quan much known as one of the most unique festivals in Vietnam but also brought bad reputation, mostly because of the violent behaviors of the players during the game.
-Beside the main event, there are other traditional games such as rice cooking, ball throwing, rice cake pounding….
+The game Phet Capture has made the festival of Hien Quan much known as one of the most unique festivals in Vietnam but also brought bad reputation, mostly because of the violent behaviours of the players during the game.
+Besides the main event, there are other traditional games such as rice cooking, ball throwing, rice cake pounding….